webmachine/webmachine-ruby/README.md

   decided on.
 * EventMachine and Mongrel2 will be supported as host servers.
 Pieces of the Mongrel2 API are already in there.
-* Configuration, command-line tools, and
+* Configuration, command-line tools, and general polish.
 * An effort has been made to make the code feel as Ruby-ish as possible, but there is still work to do.
 * There are no tests.
 The first step will be porting existing tests